howlingunit/hangman/README.md

 If it worked, when you connect to the server (on a widescreen web browser), you should view this:
 ![an image of the hangman game](./readme_assets/expected-output.png)

-It should be noted that this setup works on any *nix or windows enviroment provided it can support the latest version of node and NPM.
+It should be noted that this setup works on any \*nix or windows enviroment provided it can support the latest version of node and NPM.
+However I have had some errors installing SQLite3 so ensure you also have the proper build environment and the **latest LTS version** of node and NPM.
 ## feature details
 ### web API
 * `/word?categorys=a,b,c`